 Files sent to us are checked in technical terms.
-However, please correctly prepare projects in terms of content because possible errors, e.g. orthographic errors, will not be a basis for a complaint.
+However, please correctly prepare projects in terms of the content because any possible errors, e.g. spelling errors, will not be a basis for a complaint.

-Please send files only by electronic means.
-We do not accept files in the form of USB pendrives or CDs.
+Please send us the files only by electronic means.
+We do not accept files in the form of USB drives or CDs.

 Your satisfaction is our priority.
-We make every effort to ensure printouts made by us always comply with the European standards, yet it may happen that your current label for some reason was printed in slightly different colours than the ones achieved at our printing house.
-It may result from applied technology, used colour profile, type of base, application of additional finishing or regularity of maintenance and calibration of a printing machine.
-Of course, there may be many more reasons.
-If you care for precise reproduction of the colour of the previous orders, please send model printouts which we will follow.
+We make every effort to ensure printouts made by us always comply with the European standards - yet it may happen that your current label for some reason was printed in slightly different colours from the ones achieved at our printing house.
+It may result from the applied technology, used colour profile, type of the base, application of additional finishing or regularity of maintenance and calibration of a printing machine.
+Certainly, there may be many more reasons.
+If you care for precise reproduction of the colour of the previous orders, please send us the model printouts which we will follow.
 Sometimes colour may not be matched in 100%, but we will do everything to achieve the highest possible similarity.
 Without receiving a model we do not guarantee that our printout will be identical to a printout made in a different printing house.

 We accept files in PDF format.
 Rectangular labels are an exception and may be sent as a JPG or TIF file ‒ our graphic designers will mark a cutting path on their own.